lo585983/snes9x_3ds/readme.md

 1. Some sound emulation errors.
 2. All the other add-on chips.
 3. Mosaics.
-4. In-frame palette changes (without this some games experience colour issues)
+4. In-frame palette changes - This is because this emulator uses the 3DS GPU for all graphic rendering.
+Without in-frame palette changes implemented, games experience colour issues.
 5. Sprite layering issues.

 -------------------------------------------------------------------------------------------------------